 Lighting is a crucial design element in any interior (and especially so in the kitchen) and yet so many people leave it as an afterthought.

 The trouble with this approach is that it is very difficult to fit lighting retrospectively as an add on, without compromising your finish.

 Your design should take advantage of the natural light in the room, maximising any attractive exterior views.
-Be sure to add dimmers so that you can control your lighting and create an atmospheric space when you want to relax.
+Be sure to add dimmers so that you can control your lighting and create an atmospheric space when you want to relax and entertain.

 Smoke, cooking vapours and smells will permeate your kitchen and cause a build up of grime in the absence of a decent extraction unit.
-With so many different styles, shapes and designs to choose from, you are sure to find a great unit that will suit your style and budget.
-Who would believe that extraction units could look as good as this one from Elica!?
+With so many different styles, shapes and designs to choose from, take your time to identify a great unit that will suit your style and budget.

 Keep in mind that all materials will show some signs of wear eventually.
 With some materials such as copper, natural woods and stainless steel, the aging is all part of the charm of that material.
 Carefully consider the characteristics of each material before committing - ask for samples and do your homework!

-As well as exploring the way a material will age you should think about the efficiency of each material, for example maintenance and the amount of effort that will be required to keep it looking clean!
+As well as exploring the way a material will age you should think about the efficiency of each material.
+Consider the maintenance and amount of effort that will be required to keep it looking clean.